• Skip to primary navigation

 The mixture of chocolate and almonds in a bowl.

-Stir in the toasted almonds into the melted chocolate.
-Make sure the melted chocolate coats each individual almond.
+Stir the toasted almonds into the melted chocolate.
+Make sure the melted chocolate coats each almond.

 Choclate covered almonds being dropped on parchment paper.

-Scoop out the chocolate-covered almonds with a small spoon and drop them on the same parchment-lined baking sheet we used to roast the almonds.
+Scoop out the chocolate-covered almonds with a small spoon and drop them on the same parchment-lined baking sheet we used to roast them.

 Choclate clusters on a baking sheet.